 Disturbed sleep is part of most new parents’ life.
+Relatively severe sleep deprivation in new moms and dads is a tough reality with a new baby in the house!
 But it is very important to try to make the best of the situation.

 Some Swedish researchers at the prominent Karolinska Institutet have found a strong correlation between sleep deprivation, disturbed sleep, and long-term sick leave.